 2020 – today

-The founding company of Berkeley Cars was called Berkeley Coachworks and carried that name across all brands and subsidiaries.
+Berkeley Coachworks was the founding company of Berkeley Cars and carried that name across all brands and subsidiaries.
 The name is taken from the English city of Berkeley, located in the county of Gloucestershire, and comes from the Old English birch lea (birch leaf).

 The letter B seems to float, moving from a new idea to implementation.
-Shows that the company’s success lies in combining new ideas and characteristics of fast and comfortable machines.
+This shows that the company’s success lies in combining new ideas with the characteristics of fast and comfortable machines.

-Five stars, by analogy with hotels, represents the best offer, a top-class car.
-The company constantly innovated and developed new prototypes: fiberglass, triple carburetor, and folding doors.
-The modern owner went further along the path of innovation and replaced the fiberglass composite chassis with an environmentally friendly one made from a mixture of flax and wood resins.
+Analogous to hotels, five stars represent the best offer: a top-class car.
+The company constantly innovated, developing new prototypes, including fiberglass, triple carburetors, and folding doors.
+The modern owner went further along the path of innovation, replacing the fiberglass composite chassis with an environmentally friendly one made from a mixture of flax and wood resins.
 Engines, in addition to gasoline, added modern electric and hydrogen ones.

 The white and red background comes from the flag of England – the cross of St. George and conveys the patriotic spirit of the manufacturers, as their cars represented the England teams in the races.